scurtis6/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+sessions are a way for the user logged in to stay logged when viewing a site with restrictions.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt is a tool that allows passwords to be hidden with a code of letters, numbers and special characters.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+bcrypt hashes a password to make it harder to attackers to steal this information.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+1. payload: where the information is stored
+2. options: any modifications
+3. secret: decodes the token

 ## Minimum Viable Product